martinmuzak/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 If there's a freeze on your account, your port order is rejected, so confirm your account's status with the service provider.
 If frozen, remove the freeze before submitting your port order.

-### Plan for port request processing time
+### Plan lead-time for port request processing

-After submitting your port order request, it takes between 7-14 days to be processed.
-However, depending on your service provider it might take up to 30 days.
-After the phone numbers are ported over, you'll get an email from us to let you know that you're good to go.
+After submitting your port order request, it typically takes between 7-14 days to be processed, start to finish.
+Depending on your current service provider, it might take up to 30 days.
+After the phone numbers are ported over, you'll get an email from Microsoft's Telephone Number Services team to let you know about next steps.

 To check the status of your port order, in the left navigation of the Microsoft Teams admin center, go to **Voice** > **Phone numbers**, and then select **Order history**.
 Each port order status is listed in the Status column.

-- In the US, most ports can be completed in seven business days.
+- In the US, a minimum five-day lead time is required.
-- In Canada, most ports can be completed in 10 business days.
+- In Canada, a minimum ten-day lead time is required.
-- For requests over 200 phone numbers, it can take anywhere between 10-20 business days.
+- For requests over 200 phone numbers, expect additional time.

+> [!NOTE]
+> You can't choose a target porting date that is further than 30 (calendar) days out.

 ### Plan for port event date